jameskolwolf1/Vector.io/README.md

    >List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe how these features are implemented, only _what_ needs to be implemented.

-   As a user, I want to find article, form or general infomation about a computer hardware, Assicaties, wiring, software, OS, and other infomation.
-If I was to look at forms or article or information I as a user should have the option to choose out of my searching (If I got to it) As a user I might be albe to create a account, login and manage my account and also having a likeing system (ONLY IF, EVERYTHING ELSE IS DONE).
+   As a user, I want to find article, posts or general infomation about a computer hardware, Assicaties, wiring, software, OS, and other infomation.
+If I was to look at forms or article or information I as a user should have the option to choose out of my searching (If I got to it)

 ## Implementation